Family in Pyhäjoki

 Select your municipality in order to see information about local services when browsing the site.

-You can ask for more information about the services directly from the operators, the Pyhäjoki municipality’s info desk or the Welcome to Pyhäjoki! project.
+You can ask for more information about the services directly from the operators or the Pyhäjoki municipality’s info desk.

 The Pyhäjoki Municipality grants a special allowance called ‘Heron Money’ to families with new-born children.